SaschaZeGerman/loginbuddy-tools/README.md

 ## Processing the providers response

 The provider responds to the redirect_uri and includes the authorization_code and the state parameter.
-Or, in case of an error, error and error_description.
+Or, in case of a failure, error and error_description.

 In either case Loginbuddy handles the response.

-Assuming the callback is *https://local.loginbuddy.net/callback*, this is the required implementation in the matching http servlets GET method:
+Assuming the callback is *https://myclient.com/callback*, this is the required implementation in the matching http servlets GET method:

 - `...` // request validations are handled here
+- `String queryString = request.getQueryString();`
-- `LoginbuddyResponse authResponse = SidecarClient.getAuthResponse(request.getQueryString());`  // Loginbuddy processes the query string, exchanges a code for an access_token
+- `LoginbuddyResponse loginbuddyResponse = SidecarClient.createAuthResponse(queryString).build().getAuthResponse();`  // Loginbuddy processes the query string, exchanges a code for an access_token

-That's it, the object *authResponse* contains everything your client needs!
+That's it, the object *loginbuddyResponse* contains everything your client needs!
 This means, it includes the issued access_token, the expanded content of the validated id_token, the userinfo response.

 LoginbuddyResponse provides these methods:

-- `authResponse.getError();`  // if this is not null, an error occured.
+- `loginbuddyResponse.getError();`  // if this is not null, an error occured.
 This should be called first
-- `authResponse.getOAuthResponse();`  // a json object containing: access_token, refresh_token, id_token, scope, token_type, expires_in, all default OAuth/OpenID Connect response values
+- `loginbuddyResponse.getOAuthDetails();`  // a json object containing: access_token, refresh_token, id_token, scope, token_type, expires_in, all default OAuth/OpenID Connect response values
-- `authResponse.getDetailsProvider();`  // details about the chosen provider, including the /userinfo response and the content of the validated id_token
+- `loginbuddyResponse.getProviderDetails();`  // details about the chosen provider, including the /userinfo response and the content of the validated id_token
-- `authResponse.getDetailsLoginbuddy();`  // details about Loginbuddy itself
+- `loginbuddyResponse.getLoginbuddyDetails();`  // details about Loginbuddy itself
-- `authResponse.getDetailsNormalized();`  // the most important one, a json object that has the same structure for all providers!
+- `loginbuddyResponse.getNormalizedDetails();`  // the most important one, a json object that has the same structure for all providers!
+- `loginbuddyResponse.getState()();` // the state that was given to Loginbuddy by your client
+- `loginbuddyResponse.getStatus()();` // the http status response Loginbuddy produced
+- `loginbuddyResponse.toString()();` // overrides toString to return the complete response as string

+## Loginbuddy Samples

+Checkout the [samples](https://github.com/SaschaZeGerman/loginbuddy-samples) project.
+The democlient implements the usage of the SDK found in *net.loginbuddy.democlient.sidecar*

+For more details please see the [WIKI](https://github.com/SaschaZeGerman/loginbuddy-tools/wiki) of this project!